jonniedarko/angularjs-directives/README.md

     });
 ```

-Then to see the result I can place any element with the `hello-world` attribute into my HTML e.g.
+Then to see the result I can place any element with the ` hello-world ` attribute into my HTML e.g.
 ```html
 <div hello-world>Some Random Text that will be replaced by our directive</div>
 ```
 **Note:** for the directive name we use *camelCase* in our script files and in html it is *all-lower-case-with-dashes-between-words*.
 In our example `helloWorld` in Javascript and `hello-world` in the HTML element

-####[PLACEHOLDER: Explaine and demo replace: false]
+####[PLACEHOLDER: Explain and demo replace: false]

 #####Multiple 'restrict' types
 We are not limited to a single type as we show in our next example